 This was the other product in our hot debate, and it would be our top organic choice for a meal replacement shake to lose weight.

-It also claims to be formulated with essential vitamins and minerals that some vegans could become deficient in.
+It is also formulated with essential vitamins and minerals that some vegans could become deficient in.

 This is also one of the favored products for some of my keto clients as it contains MCT oils that may help boost your ketosis .